bastien-payfit/lars-fix/README.md

 # Conclusion

 We still can't recover the missing LAR owner names because:
-1. Among the 17 904 LARs to fix, only 8 388 of them have an account history ([cf. section 4](4.-Join-LARs-&-Account-History))
+1. Among the 17 904 LARs to fix, only 8 388 of them have an account history ([cf. section 4](4.-Join-LARs-&-Account-History)) and among the remaining 9 516, only 6 747 have a first owner we can recover.
+That's 2.5K+ we can't account for.
-2. Among these, some still don't have end relation dates when they should ([cf.  previous section](6.-Do-we-have-all-the-end-relation-dates-we-need?))
+2. Among the 8 388, some still don't have end relation dates when they should ([cf.  previous section](6.-Do-we-have-all-the-end-relation-dates-we-need?))

-We can fix 2. if need be but I don't see how we can put up with 1: even if we fixed the 8 388 LARs we have, that would make little sense in a dashboard.
+We can fix 2. if need be but I don't see yet how we can put up with 1.